modelica/newsletter/_2023-03/fmi-news.md

 It was great to meet the FMI users and developers again in person at the Modelica Conference in Aachen!
 The papers are avaialable as preprints in the [conference session overview](https://www.conftool.com/modelica2023/sessions.php).

-### FMI Beginners' tutorial available
+### FMI Beginners' Tutorial available

 Watch the recording of the "FMI Beginners' tutorial" from the Modelica Conference 2023 in Aachen [on YouTube](https://www.youtube.com/watch?v=RlAafdCKCHU), material available [here](https://github.com/modelica/fmi-beginners-tutorial-2023).
 Thanks to Cinzia Bernardeschi, Christian Bertsch, Cláudio Gomes, Maurizio Palmieri, Torsten Sommer for jointly preparing and holding this tutorial!

-### FMI Compatibility Information provided in the FMI Tools list
+### FMI Compatibility Information provided in the FMI Tools List

 ![FMI tools page](FMI_tools_page.png)